Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Experimental designs and results

-In Reflexion \cite{shinn2024reflexion}, a status text indicating whether a task is successful or not, along with a reflection text that guides the next trial toward success, are concatenated after the ReAct exemplars.
-Reflexion \cite{shinn2024reflexion} used two exemplars, as shown in Fig. \ref{fig:Reflexion_exs}, to guide the LLM in generating the reflection.
+In Reflexion \citep{shinn2024reflexion}, a status text indicating whether a task is successful or not, along with a reflection text that guides the next trial toward success, are concatenated after the ReAct exemplars.
+Reflexion \citep{shinn2024reflexion} used two exemplars, as shown in Figure \ref{fig:Reflexion_exs} in Appendix \ref{AppFigures}, to guide the LLM in generating the reflection.

-Unlike Reflexion \cite{shinn2024reflexion}, which using one LLM to generate thoughts and actions and another LLM to generate reflections, we employ a single LLM to generate thoughts, actions, and reflections by concatenating the two Reflexion exemplars \cite{shinn2024reflexion} after the two ReAct exemplars \cite{yao2023react} for each task.
-This approach allows the reflection part to be generated after the LLM receives the string "STATUS: FAIL".
-We experiment with this single-LLM setup using the exemplars from ReAct \cite{yao2023react} and Reflexion \cite{shinn2024reflexion} as depicted in Fig. \ref{fig:Append_Reflexion_Exemplars}.
+Unlike Reflexion \citep{shinn2024reflexion}, which uses one LLM to generate thoughts and actions and another LLM to generate reflections, SALA uses a single LLM to generate thoughts, actions, and self-adaptations by concatenating the two Reflexion exemplars \citep{shinn2024reflexion} after the two ReAct exemplars \citep{yao2023react} for each task.
+This approach allows the adaptation to be generated after the LLM receives the string "STATUS: FAIL".
+We experiment with this single-LLM setup using the exemplars from ReAct \citep{yao2023react} and Reflexion \citep{shinn2024reflexion} as depicted in Figure \ref{fig:Append_Reflexion_Exemplars} in Appendix \ref{AppFigures}.

 Initially, the input to the LLM is a prompt with the instruction, exemplars, and the description of the environment and the task to be completed.
 The output of the LLM will be the input prompt concatenated with a series of thoughts, actions, and observations.
 We extract the first thought or action from the output by extracting the line immediately following the input prompt content.
 The line immediately after the greater than symbol ($>$) is used as input to the environment.
-If the input to the environment contains the string "think:", we overwrite the output with "OK.", following the process described \cite{yao2023react, shinn2024reflexion}.
+If the input to the environment contains the string "think:", we overwrite the output with "OK.", following the process described in \citep{yao2023react, shinn2024reflexion}.